JilDobariya12/SMS-Spam-Classifier/README.md

 ## 📌 Future Work

-- Deploy model with a web UI using Streamlit or Flask
+- Deploy model with a web UI using Streamlit or Flask or FastAPI
 - Experiment with deep learning models (e.g., LSTM, BERT)
-- Publish to Heroku or AWS Lambda

-## 🤝 Contributing

 Feel free to fork this repo and open a pull request with improvements or suggestions.